Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 We haven't really done anything novel, we just combined established patterns in a way that fit our problem.
 We got some surprising results from that - things we wouldn't have asked for if we weren't already looking at a pattern that offered it.
 But believe me, once we knew we could get it, we were sure we had to have it.
 We also got some things we knew we needed, like significantly less complexity.

 This project is fixing problems with how configuration is managed, but we haven't done anything about the consistency problems within our configurations.
 We've got great new tools for writing buggy configurations that are impossible to reason about.
 Moving forward we want to provide a way to make declarative statements about relationships between configuration values.
 I think implementing a dependent type system may be coming soon.

+But that would be a different talk.

+Thank you.

 [ slide: